muhlba91/external-dns-provider-adguard/README.md

 ## Adguard Home Filtering Rules

-The provider manages Adguard Home filtering rules following the Adguard specification, which allows this provider to - theoretically - support all kinds of DNS record types.
+The provider manages Adguard Home filtering rules following the [Adblock-style syntax](https://github.com/AdguardTeam/AdGuardHome/wiki/Hosts-Blocklists#adblock-style), which allows this provider to - theoretically - support all kinds of DNS record types.

 Each record will be added in the format `||DNS.NAME^dnsrewrite=NOERROR;RECORD_TYPE;TARGET`.
 Examples are: